erikac2875/erikac2875.github.io/_posts/2018-12-21-flag-project.md

 ## Describe your program

 -   The country I design it for was Africa because thats where Tunisia is located.
 I want for them to aprove if its functual, for everyone to use it.
 That way everyone else will be able to use the flag.
 This flag took almost a week to make it.
 -    For this project I'll expect a four because I work hard.
-I was looking for different ways to place this flag together.
+I looked for different ways to place this flag together.
+It was exciting creating a flag, step by step.
+It was challenging, but it was fun looking for different ways to build it together.

 ## Current output